-Please join us on Facebook or Twitter to tell us about your experiences with trying to understand and work within the policy constraints of different organizations.
+Please join this conversation on Facebook or Twitter to tell us about your experiences with trying to understand and work within the policy constraints of different organizations.
 Were there times you just had to say “No” and end the project?
 Were there times that these constraints led you to opportunities you might not have discovered otherwise?

 In our next post: We’ll highlight some of the key messages from our research participants about factors to consider when navigating the policies of partner organizations.